 Cristina is a Florida-licensed Realtor.
 She specializes in residential sales and enjoys writing articles that help buyers and sellers.

 Having a pet, no matter how old, is a lot like having a little kid around running around the house.
-You have to constantly keep them from doing something they shouldn’t, like chewing on cords or eating shoes or jumping off furniture.
+You have to constantly keep them from doing something they shouldn’t, like chewing on cords, eating shoes, or jumping off furniture.

 The ASPCA has a list of safe and unsafe plants for dogs and cats.
 The list doesn’t include every plant that’s poisonous to your pets but it should get you started and is a good resource for when you’re shopping for new houseplants.